emanuelef/daily-stars-explorer/README.md

 ## Run locally using Docker image

-If you want to run locally you can use the docker image available in `ghcr`.
+If you want to run locally or self-host you can use the docker image available in `ghcr`.

 Requirements:
 - Docker